 A student may be excused from school celebrations or observances if his/her parent/guardian files a request with the building principal.
 The request must give assurance that instruction on the learning standard(s) involved will be given at home.
-In this case, please email the principal, Mr. Hill: BHill@rhnet.org
+In this case, please email the principal, Mrs. Stathopoulos: kstathopoulos@rhnet.org